'It's legacy stuff brute-forced in': Not everyone is happy with Citrix's cloud

 The Citrix cloud comprises the Citrix Workspace Service, into which the virtualization company appears to have shoehorned the venerable XenApp and XenDesktop services as well as XenMobile, ShareFile and NetScaler.
 The legacy nature of these applications is where the problems appear to lie.

-Christian Reilly, VP and CTO of Citrix, took a bullish tone, telling The Register of the Cloud XenApp and XenDesktop service that "whilst based upon the proven and successful on-premises product, it is architected to operate on dozens of highly available, resilient services, leveraging underlying Azure cloud services technologies including auto-scaling".
+Christian Reilly, VP and CTO of Workspace Services, took a bullish tone, telling The Register of the Cloud XenApp and XenDesktop service that "whilst based upon the proven and successful on-premises product, it is architected to operate on dozens of highly available, resilient services, leveraging underlying Azure cloud services technologies including auto-scaling".

 That might come as a surprise to one of our Citrix moles, currently enjoying the sights of Warsaw at Citrix's ServTech EMEA 2018 in Poland, who told us a huge engineering effort was underway to get the workspace offering "right", with cloud subscription services being the virtualization outfit's top priority.